bfsgr/dytracker/README.md

   email: 'jane@example.com',
   permission: {
     id: 1
-    name: 'Admin' // Properties not in the schema will simply be ignored },
+    name: 'Admin' // Properties not in the blueprint will simply be ignored },
   posts: [
     {